PBallesteros02/Project_4-MaxHeap/README.md

 ````

 ````
-Method that reads a sequence of integers from an iput file (Real Name, Username) => "data.txt"
+Method that reads a sequence of integers from an iput file (Priscilla Ballesteros, PBallesteros02) => "data.txt"
     => This file contains 100 integers (no duplicates, and positive numbers) => Each line is an integer